corbt/next-frame/README.md

 ## mapInFrames

-In the common case (like the one in the example) that you just want to iterate over a collection and process one element per iteration, we've included a convenience function `mapInFrames` that does exactly that.
+In the common case (like the one in the example) that you just want to iterate over a collection and process one element per frame, we've included a convenience function `mapInFrames` that does exactly that.
 Here's the same example, rewritten with `mapInFrames`:

 ```javascript
 import { mapInFrames } from 'next-frame';